contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_run-tests/01_scenarios.md

 # Introduction

-DHC allows you to launch series of tests in only one click.
+Restlet Client allows you to launch series of tests in only one click.

 You only need to save a series of requests inside a scenario and to launch it by clicking **Run scenario**.